somecallmejosh/ux-engineering-portfolio/content/blog/forrest-gump-ux-engineer.md

 Famous Fictional UX Engineers Series
 ::

-<strong>If Forrest Gump somehow stumbled his way into a UX Engineering role</strong>&mdash;maybe he was out running and wandered into a product team stand-up&mdash;he'd probably fit right in.
+If Forrest Gump somehow stumbled his way into a UX Engineering role&mdash;maybe he was out running and wandered into a product team stand-up&mdash;he'd probably fit right in.

 Not because he's a tech wizard.
 Not because he memorized WCAG or knows the difference between rem and em.
-But because <strong>Forrest is basically a masterclass in everything we say we value in UX</strong>: empathy, patience, clarity, consistency, and zero ego.
+But because Forrest is basically a masterclass in everything we say we value in UX: empathy, patience, clarity, consistency, and zero ego.

 He wouldn't optimize for cleverness.
 He'd optimize for kindness.